Valledupar Cesar Department, Colombia Travel Guide

 Lowest prices for flights and accommodation, fewer tourists for unhurried investigation, lush green landscapes.

-Frequent heavy rainfall and high humidity disrupt outdoor plans, some smaller businesses might reduce hours.
+Frequent heavy rainfall and high humidity disrupt outdoor plans, some smaller businesses might cut back on hours.

-Plan your visit for late April to early May (exact dates change annually) if attending this world-renowned festival is your main goal.
+Plan your visit for after-dark April to the Start of may (exact dates change annually) if attending this world-renowned festival is your main goal.
 Book everything well in advance.

 The dry season (December-March) is generally pleasant for walking and exploring the historic center.
 If visiting during the rainy season, carry an Umbrella or light Rain poncho and plan to take breaks indoors during downpours.